CarlosG13/Interactive-Cross-Session-Token-Impersonation-Terminal/README.md

 # Interactive Cross-Session Token Impersonation Terminal

-A proof of concept demonstrating a simpler and more evasive method to initiate an interactive terminal with the *Token* of a service account in another session, without being affected by the conditions of GUI interaction across **separate desktops**, or requiring elevated privileges such as **SeTCBPrivilege** or **Desktop APIs** calls to modify desktop *ACL*, which are considerably noisy and detectable.
+A proof of concept demonstrating a simpler and more evasive method to initiate an interactive terminal with the *Token* of a service account in another session, without being affected by the conditions of *GUI* interaction across **separate desktops**, or requiring *elevated privileges* such as **SeTCBPrivilege** or **Desktop APIs** calls to modify desktop *ACL*, which are considerably noisy and detectable.

+This new approach in the **Access Token Manipulation** technique eliminates the need to escalate to **NT Authority\System** or modify our **desktop's ACL**, thereby reducing our chances of detection or raising suspicions.
+This artifact underwent testing against one of the leading *EDR* solutions in the industry, successfully evading detection.

 # Motivation